cloudposse/build-harness/templates/README.md

 We provide *commercial support* for all of our [Open Source][github] projects.
 As a *Dedicated Support* customer, you have access to our team of subject matter experts at a fraction of the cost of a fulltime engineer.

-- **Questions.** Use a shared Slack channel so your team gets direct access to our engineers from _your own_ Slack account
+- **Questions.** We'll use a Shared Slack channel between your team and ours.
-- **Troubleshooting.** Help you figure out why things aren't working
+- **Troubleshooting.** We'll help you triage why things aren't working.
-- **Code Reviews.** Review Pull Requests and provide constructive feedback
+- **Code Reviews.** We'll review your Pull Requests and provide constructive feedback.
-- **Bug Fixes.** Submit PRs against Cloud Posse's projects to fix bugs
+- **Bug Fixes.** We'll rapidly work to fix any bugs in our projects.
-- **Build New Terraform Modules.** Develop original modules to provision infrastructure.
+- **Build New Terraform Modules.** We'll develop original modules to provision infrastructure.
-- **Cloud Architecture.** Assist with your cloud strategy
+- **Cloud Architecture.** We'll assist with your cloud strategy and design.
-- **Implementation.** Provide hands on support to implement our reference architectures.
+- **Implementation.** We'll provide hands on support to implement our reference architectures.

 ## Community Forum